 We help you build and maintain quality relationships with family members, friends and co-workers, all of who help to reduce the symptoms of your eating disorders.

 We believe it’s important to involve your social support network in your treatment.
 Your family members will be part of the support team that helps you restore your health.

 Group support can be invaluable in regaining your footing, whether you or your loved one is struggling with an eating disorder.
 We offer several ongoing skill-focused group treatments.
 Some are geared for adults and adolescents with eating disorders, and others for parents and spouses of patients.
-Some are geared for adults and adolescents with eating disorders, and others for parents and spouses.

 Understanding how certain foods affect your mood and emotions can help you make better food choices.
 We help you increase your awareness of the complex interaction between foods and mood through the use of cell phone apps and biological measurements, such as your blood sugar and stress hormone levels.

-We are at the forefront of care for this newly recognized eating problem, where children and adults severely restrict the types of food they eat, or reject foods on the basis of taste, texture or sensory quality.
-This eating pattern can lead to inadequate nutrition, family conflict and social isolation.
+We are at the forefront of care for this newly recognized eating problem, where children and adults severely restrict the types of food they eat or reject foods on the basis of taste, texture, or sensory quality.
+This eating pattern can lead to inadequate nutrition, family conflict, and social isolation.
 If you are affected by selective eating, you will learn skills that help you manage fears of necessary foods.